 Explosion ProtectionElectrical and mechanical equipment and components intended to be used in potentially explosive environments within the EU must fulfill the requirements of the ATEX Directive.
 The IECEx Scheme is a voluntary certification system that facilitates global trade of explosion-protected electrical equipment.

 RISE (before SP) is a Notified Body according to the ATEX Directive and a Certification Body according to the IECEx Scheme, with a wide range of services.
-RISE offers accredited testing and certification of Ex equipment for use in hazardous areas with risk of explosion caused by flammable gas, vapour, mist or dust.
+RISE offers certification of Ex equipment for use in hazardous areas with risk of explosion caused by flammable gas, vapour, mist or dust.

 In brief – the new ATEX Directive 2014/34/EU